doofinder/php-doofinder/src/Management/docs/Api/StatsApi.md

 # **bannersClicks**
 > \Swagger\Client\Model\StatsBannersResult bannersClicks($from, $to, $hashid, $id, $tz, $device, $format)

-Get the total amount of clicks over banners.
+Gets the total amount of clicks performed in banners.

 ### Example
 ```php